Magico Expands with New M2 Speakers

 The M2 has 88dB sensitivity and average 4 Ohms impedance.
 Frequency response is 26Hz to 50kHz.
 The M2 is 18-inches deep, 17.5-inches wide and has a height of 45-inches.
 With optional Mpod stand, each M2 weighs 75 Kgs.

 The M2 will be available early next year.
 Price is US$56,000 and US$7600 for the optional pair of MPod stands.
+Australian pricing has not yet been confirmed.

 For more information visit Magico.